Gib crisis: 'We're not gouging' - Fletcher CEO Ross Taylor

 But the exporter stopped that last November, due to high industry demand in Australia.

-Fletcher's PlaceMakers and mother merchant customers would run an emergency allocation fund to alleviate smaller customer hardship issues, the company said.
+Fletcher's PlaceMakers and other merchant customers would run an emergency allocation fund to alleviate smaller customer hardship issues, the company said.

 Fletcher shares are today trading around $4.84, down from $5.70 late last month.